keefm6776/Keith-Morton-Portfolio/README.md

     1. I found the icons in the footer to be too large, causing the icons to spill to second line on small screens.
 I reduced the size of the icons by 5px, which rectifies this issue.
     2. I found on extra small screens that the navbar was sitting over my name on the hero image.
 I added padding for the smaller screens only to push my name down to prevent this.
+    3. I found that the navbar would only stick to the top of the page for the first section.
+I rectified this by wrapping the navbar and all sections before the footer in a "container-fluid" div.

 Acknowledgements